 Information about Latin America can be found in a variety of formats and disciplines.
 A lot of what you find will be in Spanish or Portuguese.
 This guide is designed to direct you to major sources of information in a variety of areas.

-A good way to start searching for books is to use WorldCat (See Best Bets tab), or use the WorldCat search above, which allows you to search Bertrand Library's holding and beyond.
-If you need more materials, you can then expand your search to Libraries Worldwide.
+A good way to start searching for books is to use WorldCat (See Best Bets tab), or use the WorldCat search bar at the top of this page, which allows you to search Bertrand Library's holding and beyond.

 To locate academic journal articles, use the various databases listed within the "Best Bets" tab.
 For news articles, consult the library's News Sources guide.